mdinata/micropython/README.md

 # Micropython wrapper
 Micropython wrapper script for ESP8266 based microcontroller

-This repository contains the wrapper for interacting with GPIO pin, sensor and displays.
+This repository contains the wrapper for interacting with GPIO pin, sensor, display and webserver

 ## Prerequisite
 For LCD, the LCD1602 driver source is located at https://github.com/dhylands/python_lcd.
 Clone this repository first then copy these files to your ESP8266 board using adafruit-ampy or webrepl: